 Proposed Recommendation #5: The Committee recommends that NTIA, in coordination with the FCC, undertake further study of the regulatory treatment under the current unlicensed framework for "cheap, dumb" devices.

-• Should "cheap, dumb" devices be segregated to certain bands of spectrum (e.g., 900 MHz or 2.4 GHz)?
-Or should policymakers move to phase them out completely?
+The Committee generally recommends that in the future "unconnected" devices should be restricted to legacy bands of spectrum where they are already prevalent (e.g., 900 MHz, 2.4 GHz).
+Policymakers should consider whether such devices should even be further restricted in the future, phasing out their access to very high-quality bands over an appropriate time period.